rishabNeu/ansible-/README.md

 ```

 ## ⌨️ AdHoc Commands
+- Some commands which require sudo previliges to work with.
+- The sudo thing can be achieved using the below syntax.
 ```bash
 #Tell ansible to use sudo (become)
 ansible all -m apt -a update_cache=true --become --ask-become-pass